mawais-afz/javascript-interview-questions/README.md

     };
     ```

-16. **What are arrow functions?
+19. **What are Arrow Functions in JS?
+What is their use?
 Can we use arguments object in arrow function?**

     Arrow functions are a concise syntax for writing function expressions using the `=>` syntax.
+They provide a more compact way to write functions and are particularly useful for maintaining the lexical scope of `this`.
 Unlike regular functions, arrow functions do not have their own `this`, and they cannot use the `arguments` object.
 Instead, you can use rest parameters to achieve similar functionality.

+    **Use Cases:**

+    - **Lexical `this` Binding**: Arrow functions are ideal for scenarios where you want to preserve the `this` context from the surrounding code, such as in methods or callbacks.
+    - **Concise Syntax**: They allow for shorter function expressions, making the code cleaner and easier to read.

+    Example:

     ```javascript
     const myFunction = (...args) => {